Class ConfluentHypergeometric

 private void firstKindComplexArgument()

 This code is a port of the FORTRAN routine CCHG from the book Computation of Special Functions by Shanjie Zhang and Jianming Jin, John Wiley & Sons, Inc., 1996, pp. 400-402.
 It computes confluent hypergeometric functions of the first kind for real parameters and a complex argument.
-It works well except for the case of a 0 and a >> 1 when x
+It works well except for the case of a << -1 when x > 0 and a >> 1 when x < 0.
+In this exceptional case, the evaluation involves the summation of a partially alternating series which results in a loss of significant digits.

 • realTestSecondKind